Command Line Interface¶

 If set to False, the result is set to the right edge of the window, else is result set to the center of the window

--ww, --window_width <window_width>
+- -ww, --window_width <window_width>¶

 Size of the moving window.
 This is a number of observations used for calculating the statistic.
 Each window will be a fixed size.

-perun postprocessby moving_average smm
+perun postprocessby moving_average smm¶

 Simple Moving Median

 The second representative of Simple Moving Average methods is the Simple Moving Median.
-For this method are applicable to the same rules like in the first described method, except for the option for choosing the window type, which do not make sense in this approach.
+For this method are applicable to the same rules as in the first described method, except for the option for choosing the window type, which do not make sense in this approach.
 The only difference between these two methods are the way of computation the values in the individual sub-intervals.
 Simple Moving Median is not based on the computation of average, but as the name suggests, it based on the median.

 perun postprocessby moving_average smm [OPTIONS]